 Ways to Block Sound Waves from Outside Your Windows

-You can prevent loud, annoying kinetic energy sound from entering your home’s windows using the following soundproofing techniques:
+You can prevent loud, annoying kinetic energy sounds from entering your home’s windows using the following soundproofing techniques:

 Using Acoustic Foam and Other Methods to Soundproof Floors